gahubaul/aliasOHMYZSH/README.md

-### What do before install the script?
+### What do before launch the script?

-+ Before install, go in terminal and type:
++ Before launch, go in terminal and type:
 ```sh
 $ vi ~/.zshrc
 ```